Playhouse Disney: Marketing expansion (2002–2011)

-Like Disney Channel, Playhouse Disney was a commercial-free service, but it did show short "promotional spots" (structured as short-form segments for Disney products targeted at the block's demographics) alongside – beginning in 2002 – underwriter sponsorships (with companies such as McDonald's) within breaks between programs (preschool-targeted programs that aired between 3:00 and 7:00 a.m.
+Like Disney Channel, Playhouse Disney was a commercial-free service, but it did show short "promotional spots" (structured as short-form segments for Disney products targeted at the block's demographics) alongside underwriter sponsorships beginning in 2002, (with companies such as McDonald's) within breaks between programs (preschool-targeted programs that aired between 3:00 and 7:00 a.m.
 Central Time outside of the Playhouse Disney banner, included the promotional shorts for Disney entertainment products that were seen during Disney Channel's afternoon and nighttime schedule).
 On September 30, 2002, Playhouse Disney changed its logo to reflect Disney Channel's on-air rebranding.
-As part of the block's effort to phase out its older interstitial material, it introduced a mascot that month named Clay (voiced by Debi Derryberry), an anthropomorphic clay figure who often used the catchphrases "It's true!" and "Are you with me?".
+The block also replaced some of its older interstitial material and introduced a mascot that month named Clay (voiced by Debi Derryberry), an anthropomorphic clay figure who often used the catchphrases "It's true!" and "Are you with me?"

 On March 31, 2007, Ooh and Aah, two puppet monkeys (who served as the main characters for one of the short series featured on the Playhouse Disney lineup, Ooh, Aah & You) became the official hosts of the block, replacing Clay.
 Every summer since 2007, Playhouse Disney's end time was truncated to four hours on weekdays (from 6:00 to 10:00 a.m.
 Eastern Time).
 Episodes from Disney Channel's original series were aired during the late morning and early afternoon hours.
 However, the weekend schedule continued to air for seven hours.
-By this point, the Playhouse Disney block had expanded to air from 4:00 a.m. to 2:00 p.m.
+By 2010, the Playhouse Disney block had expanded to air from 4:00 a.m. to 2:00 p.m.
 Eastern Time on weekdays, and 4:00 to 9:00 a.m.
 Eastern Time on weekends, each running a different schedule.